 Aren’t they great?
 The kids went for the multicoloured pom pom look, but I also think they’d look brilliant with a single colour all over.
 You could easily add some glitter glue as well to make them sparkle.

 Have you got any suggestions for natural homemade Christmas decorations?
-Do share them with me in the comments, or link up with our ‘Naturally Crafty’ nature craft linky.
-And look out for some more Christmas-themed nature craft over the next few weeks.
+Do share them with me in the comments, and look out for some more Christmas-themed nature craft over the next few weeks.